bwogit/CI_PP5_SURF_HAVEN/README.md

 ![Edit Booking](https://raw.githubusercontent.com/bwogit/CI_PP5_surf_haven/main/docs/features/feature_edit_bookings.jpg)
 </details>

+**Feature Test**:
+1. Log in as a user with existing bookings.
+2. Navigate to the "Lessons" page
+2. Select a booking and click "Edit"
+3. Verify that the edit form is easy to use and includes clear labels for all editable fields.
+4. Submit a test edit with valid information and confirm that the changes are saved correctly.

 ### Cancel Booking
 - Allows the user to cancel their bookings.
 - User stories covered: 35

+**Feature Test**:
+1. Log in as a user with existing bookings.
+2. Navigate to the "Lessons" page
+2. Select a booking and click "delete"
+3. Verify booking has been deleted

 <details><summary>See feature image</summary>